-James Peppe – his closest friends just call him Pep – is a regular American, NOT a professional politician.
-He is a small business owner, licensed financial investment adviser and father to four wonderful children.
+James Peppe – his closest friends just call him Pep – is a regular American, NOT a professional politician or wealthy celebrity or corporate mogul.
+He is a small business owner, professional investment adviser and father to four wonderful children.

-As a child, Pep was a leader among his peers, and his family’s strong commitment to education drove him to excel in public school classrooms, where he won academic honors and achieved acceptance to Yale University.
-Outside the classroom Pep was a stellar athlete in multiple sports, eventually starring on the Varsity football and track squads at Cooper High School and playing four years of college football at Yale under Hall of Fame coach Carm Cozza.
-Pep’s athletic accomplishments were all the more remarkable considering he suffered a traumatic injury as a young child that left him virtually blind in one eye.
+Growing up, Peppe was a leader among his peers, and his family’s strong commitment to education drove him to excel in public school classrooms, where he won academic honors and achieved acceptance to Yale University.
+Outside the classroom Peppe was a stellar athlete in multiple sports, eventually starring on the varsity football and track squads at Robbinsdale Cooper High School and playing college football at Yale under Hall of Fame coach Carm Cozza.
+Peppe’s athletic accomplishments were all the more remarkable considering he suffered a traumatic injury as a young child that left him virtually blind in one eye.
 This was merely the beginning of a lifelong pattern of overcoming adversity.

-Upon his graduation from Yale in 1988, Pep served an internship on Capitol Hill in the Congressional office of Minnesota Representative Bill Frenzel.
-Within days he found himself writing floor speeches and drafting responses to constituent inquiries, and Frenzel would quickly become an important role model and mentor as Pep discovered a passion for public service.
+Upon graduating from Yale, Peppe served a Capitol Hill internship in the office of Minnesota Representative Bill Frenzel.
+There he wrote floor speeches, drafted constituent letters, and supported the Congressman’s work on the National Economic Commission.
+Frenzel quickly became an important role model and mentor as Peppe discovered a passion for public service.

-From there, Pep would go on to serve in various capacities for U.S. Senator Rudy Boschwitz, Minnesota Governor Arne Carlson and two Minnesota Senate Minority Leaders.
+From there, Peppe would go on to serve in various capacities for U.S. Senator Rudy Boschwitz, Minnesota Governor Arne Carlson and two Minnesota Senate Minority Leaders.

-In 1992 Pep was recruited to run for the Minnesota Senate and lost a very close race against an intrenched, long-time incumbent who had not received less than 60% of the vote in previous races.
-That taste of conventional politics was eye-opening and disillusioning to Pep and, soon thereafter, he decided to shift his focus to family first.
+In 1992 Peppe was recruited to run for the Minnesota Senate and lost by one percent to an entrenched, long-time incumbent who had won with margins of 20% or more in all his previous races.
+That taste of conventional politics was both eye-opening and disillusioning to Peppe and, soon thereafter, he decided against a career in politics.

-Following his first entrepreneurial experience operating an independent media and public relations consulting firm, Pep accepted a position as Regional Manager at the National Association of Manufacturers (NAM), where he worked as an advocate for manufacturing companies and the millions of employees and families that depend upon them.
-This role, which would last for 11 years and bring him to his new home in Houston, Texas, offered Pep the opportunity to quench his passion for service while providing for the needs of his young and growing family.
+Following his first entrepreneurial experience operating an independent media and public relations consulting firm, Peppe accepted a position at the National Association of Manufacturers (NAM), where he worked as an advocate for manufacturing companies and the millions of employees and families that depend upon their success.
+This role, which would last for 11 years and bring him to his new home in Montgomery, Texas, offered Peppe the opportunity to satisfy his passion for meaningful service while providing for the growing needs of his young family.

-In recent years Pep has returned to the private sector, working as a licensed investment adviser helping people plan for retirement while establishing and acquiring new small businesses.
+In recent years Peppe has returned to the private sector as a small businessman and professional investment adviser, helping Americans plan for retirement.

 Renewed Call to Service

-The election of Donald Trump in 2016 awoke Pep’s passion for service with a flood of mixed emotions.
-On the one hand, he was excited to witness the upending of the political establishment that for so long had promised so much and delivered so little.
-And on the other hand, he was stunned to see America invest its hopes in someone as disingenuous and dishonorable as Trump.
+The election of Donald Trump in 2016 reawakened Peppe’s passion for service with mixed emotions.
+On the one hand, he was excited to witness the upending of the political establishment that for so long had promised so much to so many and delivered so little.
+On the other hand, he was stunned and disappointed to see America invest its hopes in a self-promoting individual of such poor character.

-In announcing his intention to seek the 2020 Republican Presidential nomination, Pep expressed his firm belief that America needs a new kind of leadership, one that combines character with common sense and the critical ability to relate to regular Americans.
-A true outsider who owes nothing to the establishment of political, monied and celebrity elites.
-In short, a leader who is one of us.
+In announcing his intention to seek the 2020 Republican Presidential nomination, Peppe expressed his firm belief that America needs a new kind of leadership, one that combines character with common-sense and the critical ability to relate to regular Americans; a true outsider who owes nothing to the establishment of fame, fortune and political power; in short, a leader who is one of us.

 "It is not the critic who counts," said President Teddy Roosevelt. “not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while doing greatly, so that his place shall never be with those cold and timid souls who neither no victory nor defeat.”